Authenticating users

 var channel = req.body.channel_name;

-var auth = pusher.auth( socketId, channel );
+var auth = pusher.authenticate(socketId, channel);

 var port = process.env.PORT || 5000;